Stay home if you are sick or might be sick, even if symptoms are mild.

 Diseases (including COVID-19) can make anyone sick, regardless of their race or ethnicity.

-Someone who has completed quarantine or has been released from isolation is not a source of infection to other people.
+Someone who has completed quarantine or isolation is not a source of infection to other people.

 Note that this guidance is just some of the adjustments organizations can make during a pandemic.
 Adapt this list by adding your own good practices and policies to meet your organization’s specific needs.